microsoft/appcenter-cli/contributing.md

 #### test

 Test code lives here.
 For new tests create a subdirectory structure corresponding to the `src` folder.
 Test code will be automatically run if you name the file `<testname>-test.ts` or `<testname>-test.js`.
 We recommend using Typescript for you tests to keep things consistent across the entire codebase.

+#### test/functional

+Tests that call the appcenter-cli from PowerShell to execute against an App Center internal test environment live here.
+Files called *Tests.ps1 run automatically.
+The [Pester test runner](https://github.com/pester/Pester/wiki/Pester) is used to run the tests.
+You can run theses tests locally by running the Main.ps1 file in test/functional using PowerShell.

 #### typings

 Stores type definitions for the external Javascript libraries used.
 These are checked in rather than dynamically downloaded in case we need to edit them.

-# Naming conventions
+## Naming conventions
 To get consistent user experience among commands for all beacons, the command line argument names should follow the following conventions.

 1. **All argument names**: lower-case nouns, separated by dash "-".